 Ramana Kumar is currently the Chief Executive Officer of Magnati, which is the payments subsidiary of First Abu Dhabi Bank.
 Previously, he was EVP & Head of Payments and Digital Banking for First Abu Dhabi Bank (FAB).
 Under Magnati, He is responsible for building lifecycle solutions for Corporates encompassing Merchant acquiring, Government solutions, Prepaid solutions built on futuristic platform supported by data and artificial intelligence.
 He is responsible for building future proof payments company driven around the vision of digital first and works with fintech’s and tech companies providing market leading solutions to become the payment platform of choice for the customers.
 Previously, he was Head of Global Transaction Banking (GTB) for NBAD and was instrumental in building Middle East regional proposition for the Bank including products and channels across cash, trade and cards.
 Ramana has special interests around innovation/ fintech/ data and artificial intelligence / blockchain and the impact on the payments space.
 He was instrumental in many “first in the market” initiatives across payments driving data driven business growth, digital payments, cashless initiatives, and financial inclusion.
 He has participated in many forums focusing on future of payments, financial inclusion, digital wallets, KYC and Identity, fintech / blockchain.

-Carla Slim is an economist at Standard Chartered Bank covering the Middle East based in Dubai.
+Carla is an economist at Standard Chartered Bank covering the Middle East based in Dubai.
 She provides on-the-ground analysis of macroeconomic and financial-market developments in the region to external and internal stakeholders of the Bank, including clients and senior management.
-Ms. Slim is a regular presenter at industry conferences and in the media.
+Carla is a regular presenter at industry conferences and in the media.
 She holds an economics degree from the American University in Beirut.

 Laurent is Managing Director of CODIX Group, the international provider, editor and integrator of the iMX solution.
 The iMX Commercial Finance software supports all aspects of Corporate/Commercial Finance, including PO Finance, Factoring (international/two-way, reverse/NAFIN, classical, etc.), Invoice Discounting, Asset-Based Lending, and Supply Chain/Inventory Finance and Leasing, the solution also embeds advanced Debt Collection capabilities.
 With a staff of 800+ business and technical experts located in 16 countries, CODIX delivers its iMX solution worldwide to clients of various sizes from SMEs to international groups, always with comprehensive implementation services, such as system customization, on-site training and assistance, expert-level business recommendations and project management.
 Laurent’s entire career has been in IT for the financial/SCF industry, first as the Business/Systems analyst, then as Projects & Products Manager, leading to various Management roles, and Codix Group COO since 2010.